INTRODUCTION TO THE PARISH

 Standing (and kneeling) are the Biblical postures for prayer and Orthodox traditionally stand at Sunday services.
 But for most people this takes some “getting in shape”, so feel free to sit as much as you wish.
 We have enough seats for those who wish to sit.
 We don’t normally kneel on Sundays, as Sunday is the Day of Resurrection and kneeling is considered penitential; we kneel a good bit at weekday services during Lent.

-Children — we don’t have a nursery during the services because we believe it is appropriate and beneficial for children to be in the services as much as possible.
+Children — we do have a nursery downstairs.
+We also believe it is appropriate and beneficial for children to be in the services as much as possible.
 It may take a few visits, but young children can learn to settle down, and it’s surprising how much even toddlers absorb.
 It’s no problem if they move about quietly — we have a number of children ourselves and are used to some movement — but please be considerate and take them out briefly if they become very noisy, especially during the sermon.

 Visitors Welcome — Orthodox try not to talk during the services, so it may be that no one will greet you until the service is over.
 After Sunday services we have Common Meal, a time of food and drink together in the Parish Hall; you’re invited to join us there so we can get to know each other.
 No one will put any pressure on you to join the Church; many people “visit” our Church for years.